SpeederSpeederSpeder/Yet_Another_Password_Generator_Mobile/README.md

 1. Go to [Vercel](https://vercel.com/)
 2. Sign up or log in
 3. Import the repository
-4. Follow the instructions to deploy
+4. Link your Git repository (GitHub, GitLab, or Bitbucket)
+5. Configure the project settings (e.g., framework preset, build command, output directory).
+For this project, Vercel should automatically detect it as a Vite project.
+6. Click "Deploy"
-5. Once deployed, you will get a live URL to access the app
+7. Once deployed, you will get a live URL to access the app

 # How to contribute